 Use our Contact Information question type to ask for personal information at the end of your survey, and on a separate page.
 Keep the question optional in case your respondents aren’t comfortable providing their information, and in the question prompt, mention that the information will only be used for following up on their feedback.

 Pro tip: Only include the contact fields you need.
-Adding more than is necessary doesn’t provide value to your team and is more likely to deter respondents from filling out the question.
+Adding more than is necessary doesn’t provide value for your team and is more likely to deter respondents from completing the question.

-It’s worth noting that if you already have respondent’s contact information, you don’t need to ask for it.
-Simply include each item you want to use and already have (e.g. phone number, email, etc.) as a Custom Variable or as a custom data field.
+It’s worth noting that if you already have a respondent’s contact information, then you don’t need to ask for it.
+Simply include each item you want to use and already have (e.g. phone number, email address, etc.) as a Custom Variable or as a custom data field.
 Regardless of which you use, you should still ask the respondent a yes or no question at the end of the survey to see if you can follow up with them.

 “What’s my relationship with the survey recipients like?”

-The better the relationship you and/or your organization has with your audience, all else constant, the more you can lean towards using an open (or non-confidential) survey as respondents are more likely to trust you with their feedback.
-Examples that may come to mind are HR professionals surveying their colleagues, or, even more obvious, friends surveying each other.
+The better the relationship you and/or your organisation has with your audience, with everything else constant, the more you can lean towards using an open (or non-confidential) survey as respondents are more likely to trust you with their feedback.
+Examples that may come to mind are HR professionals surveying their colleagues or, even more obvious, friends surveying each other.

-That being said, keep respondents’ identities private unless you really need to use them.
+That said, keep respondents’ identities private unless you really need to use them.

-Now that you know when to build an anonymous survey and how to do so, you can better meet the wants of your respondents while collecting more thoughtful survey data!
+Now that you know when to build an anonymous survey and how to do so, you can better meet the requirements of your respondents while collecting more thoughtful survey data.